-When sharing an external link, it's important to upload a photo (or photos) with your message that includes the link.
-Uploading just the link won't push your post across your network the same as if you include an image.
+When sharing an external link (like your podcast episode), it's important to upload a photo (or video) with your message that includes the link.
+Uploading just the link won't push your post across your network the same as if you include a photo or video.

 - INCLUDE OTHERS

 Sharing with an attitude of gratitude is one of the most powerful ways of organically growing your social presence - and it makes you feel great about sharing your content.
 Thank and tag those individuals who have supported you in your journey.
 They'll appreciate it and will more than likely share it on their social network.